Cara Stepanczuk

 Pronouns they/them

-• Producing dynamic quarterly reports with performance-monitoring measures for MassHealth’s Community Partners Program, which provides care management and coordination for Medicaid beneficiaries with complex needs for behavioral health care or long-term services and supports
+Stepanczuk helped produce dynamic quarterly reports with performance-monitoring measures for MassHealth’s Community Partners Program, which provides care management and coordination for Medicaid beneficiaries with complex needs for behavioral health care or LTSS.
+Stepanczuk also helped lead the automation of the TAF data quality assessments that underlie DQ Atlas for the Medicaid and CHIP Business Information Solutions initiative.
+Furthermore, they led an analysis to determine how closely TAF expenditures align with CMS-64 expenditures.

-Before joining Mathematica in 2013, Stepanczuk was a research associate for the Federal Reserve Bank of Philadelphia.
-They hold a master’s in public affairs from Princeton University.
+Before joining Mathematica, Stepanczuk was a research associate for the Federal Reserve Bank of Philadelphia.
+They hold an M.P.A. from Princeton University.

 Expertise